 - We define the notion of differing-input obfuscator for Turing machines and give a construction for the same (without converting it to a circuit) with input-specific running times.
 More specifically, for each input our obfuscated Turning machine takes times proportional to the running time of the Turing machine on that specific input rather than the machines worst-cast running time. - We give a functional encryption scheme that is fully-secure even when the adversary can obtain an unbounded number of secret keys.
 Furthermore our scheme allows for secret-keys to be associated with Turing machines and thereby achieves input-specific running times and can be equipped with delegation properties.
-We stress that no previous scheme in the literature had any of these properties. - We construct the first broadcast encryption system where the ciphertext and secret-key size is constant (i.e. independent of the number of users), and the public key is logarithmic in the number of users.
-It is the first such scheme where all three parameters are this short.
+We stress that this is the first functional encryption scheme with security for an unbounded number of secret keys satisfying any of these properties. - We construct a multi-party non-interactive key exchange protocol with no trusted setup where all parties post only logarithmic-size messages.
+It is the first such scheme with such short messages.
+We similarly obtain a broadcast encryption system where the ciphertext overhead and secret-key size is constant (i.e. independent of the number of users), and the public key is logarithmic in the number of users.